How to schedule WhatsApp messages on Android and iPhone

 - Preview the message, date, and time.
 If everything looks perfect, click on Schedule Send.

-- The message will appear in blue color till it is sent.
-You can edit the time and the message before it is sent using the pen icon.
+- The message will appear in a blue box until it is sent.
+Using the pen icon, you can edit the time and the message before it is sent.

 - At the desired time, WhatsApp web will automatically send the message.

 This is how you can schedule and send a message using the WhatsApp web client.
 The only quirk of this method is that you need the WhatsApp web client to be active (even if it is in the background) for this to work.
-If you close the WhatsApp web client, or it becomes inactive, at the time at which the message has to be sent, the method will fail and the message won't be delivered.
-Still, this method can come in handy in a number of situations!
+If you close the WhatsApp web client or it becomes inactive when the message has to be sent, the method will fail.
+Despite this drawback, this method can come in handy in a number of situations!

-Using these steps, you can schedule WhatsApp messages on Android, iPhone, and WhatsApps web client.
+Using these steps, you can schedule WhatsApp messages on Android, iPhone, and WhatsApp's web client.
 Know any other method by which you can send pre-written messages at a specific time on WhatsApp?
 Let us know in the comments section down below!